SimonFJ20/courses/compiler/chapter_4.md

 For assigning to fields, eg. `a.b = 5`, we evaluate the inner (field expression) subject expression, `a` in this case.
 Then we reassign the field value or assign to a new field, if it doesn't exist.

-And then, for assigning to indeces, eg. `a[b] = 5`, we evalute the inner (index expression) subject `a` and index value `b` in that order.
+And then, for assigning to indices, eg. `a[b] = 5`, we evaluate the inner (index expression) subject `a` and index value `b` in that order.
 If `a` is a struct, we check that `b` is a string and assign to the field, the string names.
 Else, if `a` is an array, we check that `b` is an int and assign to the index or negative index (see 4.5.5 Index expressions).

 ### 4.6.5 Let statements